patternfly/patternfly-react/packages/react-core/src/demos/PageLayout/examples/BannerDemo.md

               >
                 <div className="pf-u-display-none pf-u-display-block-on-lg">Localhost</div>
                 <div className="pf-u-display-none pf-u-display-block-on-lg">
-                  This message is sticky to the top or bottom of the page.
+                  This message is sticky to the bottom of the page.
                 </div>
                 <div className="pf-u-display-none-on-lg">Drop some text on mobile, truncate if needed.</div>
                 <div className="pf-u-display-none pf-u-display-block-on-lg">Ned Username</div>